Comics Illustration 102: Introduction to Perspective & Environments

 Have no fear; our courses are geared for the beginner as well as the experienced artist.
-Robert will take you from the ground up focusing on how to build your environments from scratch.
+Phillip will take you from the ground up focusing on how to build your environments from scratch.
 Then help develop your work to a level that you can start incorporating other tools to speed up the process.

 Every student is given a weekly assignment that will be a study in environments or props.
 Each week these assignments build on each other culminating in a full illustration incorporating an extensive environment.
 These assignments will be specifically built around the types of environments you’ll have to draw in any given comic or story medium.

 And best of all, by the end of the course, if you follow through, you’ll wind up with some portfolio pieces to boot!

 How do we post work and get feedback?

 In addition to talking with Phillip during the class sessions–and they are recorded if you have to miss one or more–you’ll also have exclusive access to a dedicated class member-only online forum where your class can meet online 24 hours a day, seven days a week for the duration of the course.

 The forum is where you’ll be able to post your work for your class to review, comment on, and make suggestions.
 And likewise, you’ll be asked to comment on your fellow students’ stories as well.

 What if I don’t know Photoshop, Google Sketch up or other software?